bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:23:16

 Yeah there is and it's about error correction.
-So in base 58 there is a checksum.
+So in base58 there is a checksum.
 So a checksum basically means you add something to the address at the end and that way if you make a typo then that checksum at the end of the address is not gonna work.

 Aaron Van Wirdum: 00:23:34